int128/gradle-ssh-plugin/README.md

   * `session(remote)` - Adds a session to the remote host.
   * `session(remotes)` - Adds each session of remote hosts.
 If a list is given, sessions will be executed in order.
 Otherwise, order is not defined.

+Note that closure of a session is called in **execution** phase on Gradle.

 ### Execute a command